jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
 They embrace the constant effort and frequent failures that evolution demands.
 They are too focused on debugging, overcoming errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
 They evolve solutions to real-life pains.
-That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software that underpins the internet.
-These technologies are worth billions and are provided entirely free of charge for anyone to use and adapt as needed.
-This book is open-source and distributed via Writebook, another open-source software program based on Ruby on Rails.
-The technology that powers Basecamp, GitHub, Shopify, and thousands of other products.
+That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software underpinning the internet.
+These technologies are worth billions and provided free for anyone to use and adapt.
+Inspired by their character, this book is open-source distributed via Writebook, another open-source software program based on Ruby on Rails, an amazing technology that powers Basecamp, GitHub, Shopify, and thousands of other products.

-The future of the Internet Age, as outlined in the "Bumblebee Economics", does not require marches or a revolution.
+However, the open-source community is not perfect.
+It can be chronically under funded and projects often fragment.
+Regardless, the community keeps innovating.
+That's why the future of the Internet Age, as outlined in the "Bumblebee Economics", does not require marches or a revolution.
 The seeds of this future are already in your hands.
-You only need to adopt a new identity to realize your potential: a self-aware technological being improving its life through peaceful, gradual, and purposeful technological evolution.
+You only need to adopt a new identity to realize your potential: a self-aware technological being improving its life through peaceful, gradual technological evolution.
 This concept required a name, hence the new term "techvolution."

 With this new paradigm, you can join the open-source community to develop and disseminate tools that identify the "black moths" in countless niches.
 Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these physical pains can select the tools to solve them.
 Open-source technologies are poised to provide customized solutions that are readily available to everyone, "black camouflage" for all, in a manner of speaking.